Brainsware/bacon-site/Views/Articles/orm.markdown

 ## Configuration {#config}

 Bacon automatically looks for the database configuration in `Config/Database.php`.
+It must contain a class `Config\Database` with a public static variable called `$main`:

 ```
 namespace Config;